mixpanel/docs/pages/docs/features/session-replay.md

 The Replay Feed on the left of the player also allows you to:

 - sort replays by recency
-- search for replays by user name
+- search for replays by user's name / email, replay date, or user ID

 ## **Privacy**